Jerakin/logging.lua/README.md

 ## Handlers
 The library uses handlers to display/emit the log.
-By default a "`print_handler`" is added to the root logger.
-There is also a "`file_logger`" that you set up and use.
+By default a "`io_handler`" is added to the root logger.
+There is also a "`print_handler`" for when `io.stdout` isn't available and a "`file_logger`" that you can set up by setting a file name.
 You can also write your own handlers easily.

 To use the file handler you can do something like this.
 ```lua